 Starting Point for Addicts

 You thought you had it under control, you thought last time was the last time, but somehow you are back here again.
 We understand, and we know just how frustrating, depressing, disheartening, and ashamed you likely feel.
-We have been there before, and we have seen so many others in that same situation, and we are here to help.
+We have been with many others in your situation and we are here to help.

 Recovery isn't easy.
 There is no simple panacea, and this will likely take a lifetime of commitment and work.
 However, it does get easier, and there is hope.
-The best solutions are multi-pronged, and so the more of the following you do, the more likely your chances of success will be.
-We hope we can join you in this journey toward healing and getting your life back on track.
-And first, you have to start with the first 60 days to getting on the right track.
+The best solutions are multi-pronged, and so the more you follow the program, the more likely your chances of success will be.
+We hope to encourage and equip you in this journey toward healing and getting your life back on track.

+Every day you are clean from sexually addictive behaviors, the brain is healing.
+We start with some practical steps to limit access to unhealthy triggers and behaviors.
 You fell back into addiction because you allowed yourself access again.
-You need to stop that access.
+You need to close that access.

-Your brain is used to giving into temptation, and will need to be fundamentally rewired.
-During this time, there will be temptations all around you, and triggers that will make you more likely to return to former habits.
+Your brain is used to giving into temptation and will need to be fundamentally rewired.
+During this time, there will be temptations and triggers all around you that will make you more likely to return to former habits.
 You are not as strong as you think you are, and shouldn't ever test your willpower.
 Assume it does not exist, as it probably doesn't.
-You need to avoid anything that will let you fall victim again and set you back.
+You need to avoid anything that will lead to a set back in sobriety.

 For All Addicts:

 * Healing the Wounds of Sexual Addiction by Dr. Mark Laaser

 * Covenant Eyes - Your Brain on Porn

 * How to Help Your Spouse Heal from an Affair by Linda MacDonald